 - Muddy Way, a street that begins at Fishmonger's Square.

-- River Row, a street along the southern wall, east of Fishmonger's Square, home to sea captains, fishmongers and others with interest in harbor.
+- River Row is a street along the southern wall, east of Fishmonger's Square, home to sea captains, fishmongers and others with interest in the harbor.

-- The Hook, A long, curved thoroughfare connecting River Gate to Aegon's High Hill.
+- The Hook is a long, curved thoroughfare connecting the River Gate to Aegon's High Hill.